PseudoDevs/IamGhost/FATAL9.md

-Last updated: 2024-04-02 16:30:30
+Last updated: 2024-04-02 16:31:33
-Random Quote: A really great talent finds its happiness in execution. - Johann Wolfgang von Goethe
+Random Quote: You can't stop the waves, but you can learn to surf. - Jon Kabat-Zinn